 This course provides student involvement in direct observation and participation in placements for children with mild and moderate disabilities.
 Twenty hours of participatory clinical experience is required plus seminar meetings.
-(Prerequisite: SPED 220)
+(Prerequisite: SPED 220; suggested to take concurrently with SPED 461 or SPED 365)